shaunxu/shaunxu.github.io/_posts/2016-05-20-import-export-in-es6-with-babel.md

 ```

 ### Summary
-In this post I described the `import` and `export` feature in ES6 and how we are using it in Node.js v6 with `Babel.js`.
+In this post I described the `import` and `export` feature in ES6 and how we are using it in Node.```javascript v6 with `Babel.js`.
 Basically it doesn't provide meaningful enhancement comparing with the original `CommonJS` module system.
 But with the upgrade of Node.js and web browsers, this feature should be used widely and replace current `CommonJS` and `AMD` I think.

 Hope this helps,
 Shaun